Banking FAQ

 -

-How do I change the payment method (bank account) being used for a vendor?
+How do I change the payment method (bank account) being used to pay a vendor?

 If you have more than one bank account, you can change how a vendor is getting paid for a single location: search the vendor within Vendors > My Vendors, then view their profile and click the pencil icon within the Payment Method tile (How do I manage my current vendors & distributors?).